-The instrument has three kinds of terminal characters: <LF>, <CR> and <LF>+<CR>.
+The instrument has three kinds of terminal characters: <LF>, <CR> and <LF><CR>.
 Perform the following steps to select the terminal characters:

-- 1. Press $\texttt{Shift} \rightarrow \texttt{I}$ to enter the menu on the menu level, "A: MEAS MENU" will be displayed. - 2.
-Use for the l/O MENU on the menu level, "E: I/O MENU" will be displayed. - 3.
-Press To move down to the command level within the I/O MENU, "1: GPIB ADDR" will be displayed. - 4.
-Use for the terminal character command, "5: TX TERM" will be displayed. - 5.
+- 1. Press Shift $\rightarrow$ to enter the menu on the menu level, "A: MEAS MENU" will be displayed. - 2.
+Use or key to move across to the I/O MENU on the menu level, "E: I/O MENU" will be displayed. - 3.
+Press T to move down to the command level within the I/O MENU, "1: GPIB ADDR" will be displayed. - 4.
+Use displayed. - 5.
 Press T to move down a level to set the terminal character. - 6.
 Use or key to select a terminal character. - 7.
-Press (ENTER) to confirm the selection.
+Press Auto (ENTER) to confirm the selection.
 The message "CHANGE SAVED" will be displayed to show that the change is now in effect.
-ABM-4561 will exit the parameter level and move up a level to the command level. - 8.
-Press $\texttt{Shift} \rightarrow \texttt{I}$ key to exit from the menu and return to the measurement status.
+DMM will exit the parameter level and move up a level to the command level.

+8. Press $[Shift] \rightarrow \square$ key to exit from the menu and return to the measurement status.